EighteenZi/rocksdb_wiki/PlainTable-Format.md

 * Avoid any memory copy when querying (mmap)

 Limitations:
 * File size needs to be smaller than 31 bits integer.
-(TODO: we might as well lift this limit if index memory overhead is not a concern)
 * Data compression is not supported
 * Delta encoding is not supported
 * Iterator.Prev() is not supported
-* Non-prefix-based Seek() is not supported (TODO: sst is total ordered, normal seek is supported?)
+* Non-prefix-based Seek() is not supported
 * Table loading is slower for building indexes
 * Only support mmap mode.

+We have plan to reduce some of the limitations.

 ### File Format